Above is an early version of a Community Support Coaching Model I’m developing.

 Some working definitions for Community Support – your feedback is welcomed

 Community: a group interacting in the same place for a common reason.
-A community is bound together by the network of influences that people have on one another.
+A community is bound together by the network of influences people have on one another.
 Inherent in this view is the notion that whatever affects one person also affects many others.
 What affects the group also affects the individual — the concept of people creating complex-adaptive-systems.
-We build an understanding of community by examining the two-way and then the multi-way interactions involving those bounded by the community. – idea varied from ‘Ecological Communities‘
+We build an understanding of community by examining the two-way and multi-way interactions involving those bounded by the community. – idea varied from ‘Ecological Communities‘

 In the model is Low/High Community and Low/High Support.
-This combination is being used to make sense of which quadrant a person is currently and if they desire, or what an external force (manager, teacher, partner, stakeholder, community organizer, etc..) can try /experiment with to support the person to use the community and how the community can support the person to learn.
+This combination is being used to make sense of which quadrant a person is currently in and if they desire, or what an external force (manager, teacher, partner, stakeholder, community organizer, etc..) can try /experiment with to support the person to use the community and how the community can help the person to learn.